-- Shaped Like Itself:Hall: I'm here without instructions, able to vote my own personal convictions.
+- Shaped Like Itself is combined with They're Called Personal Issues For A Reason:Hall: I'm here without instructions, able to vote my own personal convictions.

 Rutledge: (menacingly) And they are...?

-- Inverted in the song "Cool, Cool Considerate Men", several verse lead-ins resemble patriotic songs that then change into the song extorting the desire to protect what they have and not "risk losing".
-Benjamin Franklin later comments "Those who would give up freedom for a little security deserve neither freedom nor security."
+- Inverted in the song "Cool, Cool Considerate Men", several verse lead-ins resemble patriotic songs that then change into the song exhorting the desire to protect what they have and not "risk losing".
+Benjamin Franklin later comments "Those who would give up essential liberties for a little temporary safety deserve neither liberty nor safety."